-Side-illumination adaptor imposes no limitation on the objective NA, so we can increase a NA up to 0.95.
-Results of the SIM image of cells-NPs complex taken with objective 60x, 0.95NA with corresponding local 3D NPs intensity patterns confirm high contrast of NPs placed on the cell membrane.
+The side-illumination adaptor imposes no limitation on the objective NA, so we can increase the NA up to 0.95.
+Results of the SIM image of the cells-NP complex taken with objective $60\times$ , 0.95NA with the corresponding local 3D NP intensity patterns confirm high contrast of NPs placed on the cell membrane (Fig. 6).

-Such advantage of the SIM method is very useful for the application of localizing NPs position in the 3D space.
-Enhanced spatial resolution especially in the z-direction is provided by the objective with high NA and the experimental result of dynamic 3D NPs scanning is attached in ESI Video.
+Such advantages of the SIM method are very useful for the application of localizing the NP position in the 3D space.
+Enhanced spatial resolution especially in the z-direction is provided by the objective with a high NA and the experimental result of dynamic 3D NP scanning is attached in the ESI Video.